 How Can a Long Beach Workers’ Compensation Attorney Help?

 One immutable fact of life is insurance companies hate to pay claims.
 As such, the employer’s worker’s compensation insurance company will try to get out of paying the claim or attempt to pay out the least amount possible.
 The only way for an injured party to get the maximum benefits under the law is to be represented by an experienced worker’s compensation attorney.

 The attorney will navigate the legal waters and assess the strength of the case.
 Additionally, an attorney will ensure their client sees an independent doctor who will be able to provide clear and unbiased testimony as to the severity of the injuries and the need for compensation.

 Can I Sue My Employer for Denying Workers’ Comp?

 California Law offers protection for employees who file for worker’s compensation benefits and the employee can sue for damages if the employer or the employer’s insurance company denies a claim.
 If you want to object to the denial of a claim, a case must be filed at a trial court where the dispute will be decided by a judge, but without a jury.
 Claimants must first file an “Application for Adjudication of Claim” and a “Declaration of Readiness to Proceed” to request a hearing.
 Because it is critical for these documents to be filed properly and in a timely manner, you should seek out the help of a workers compensation lawyer in Long Beach CA.

-Get a Free Consultation with a Workers’ Comp Lawyer in Long Beach.
+Get a Free Consultation with a Long Beach Workers Compensation Attorney At Pacific Attorney Group

 Remember that California law requires worker’s comp lawyers to provide a free initial consultation to workers who have sustained an injury on the job.
-To be sure your rights are fully protected, it is always the smart play to talk to a workers compensation lawyer in Long Beach CA before making any decisions.
+To be sure your rights are fully protected, it is always smart to talk to a Long Beach workers compensation attorney in CA before making any decisions.